brson/multirust/README.md

 * Figure out what to do about command line completions for cargo, etc.
 * Tests for various paths with spaces in them.
+* Make blastoff script interactive: require confirmation to start and display a notice if gpg is not installed.

 # License